 Other than in the recent past, when moving was an exceptional experience and journeys were finite, today more people move for temporary periods of time and in multiple directions, driven by curiosity, material need or practical necessity.
 This creates a new complex geography where people with different perspectives, values and modernities repeatedly criss-cross each other.
 In such a context, other forms of collectivity and ways of relating to space emerge, which require and shape new combinations of geographic distance and intimacy, physical proximity and knowledge and familiarity.

-In their collaborative works, the artists question the structure of time and space through large site-specific installations.
-For Contemporary Passages, Van ‘t Hullenaar & Vis present Simultaan, a physical and functional transformation of the exhibition space that creates a new way to simultaneously experience different levels of the exhibition space.
-By adding new, specific architectural elements, the artists create a compelling experience of the moment of ‘now’, and underline the social/cultural nature of the definition of space and time.
+In their collaborative works, Merel van ‘t Hullenaar & Niels Vis question the structure of time and space through large site-specific installations.
+They presented Simultaan, a physical and functional transformation of the exhibition space.
+By adding specific architectural elements and a camera obscura, the artists created a compelling experience of the moment of ‘now’, and underline the social/cultural nature of the definition of space and time.

 TENT Young Curator

 The TENT Young Curator Programme offered young curators the opportunity to get acquainted with the Rotterdam art world.